SuperOffice: Acquisitions

 On 27 August 2025, SuperOffice announced the acquisition of Swedish software company i-Centrum AB, a long-standing partner in its ecosystem. i-Centrum develops CRM-related modules and app integrations, including solutions for field service operations, quote management, booking systems, and contract management.
 The deal marked the first strategic move following Axcel’s renewed investment in June 2025.

 On 3 June 2025, SuperOffice secures significant backing from Axcel via a €266 million continuation fund, led by Carlyle AlpInvest, to accelerate European growth, expand AI capabilities, and pursue strategic acquisitions.

 On 14 April 2020, SuperOffice announced its acquisition by Danish investment firm Axcel.

 On 14 September 2020, SuperOffice acquired the Dutch software company Infobridge.

 Services

 Software

 SuperOffice provides customer relationship management (CRM) software delivered as a cloud-based (SaaS).
 The system includes modules for sales, marketing, and customer service, with options for ERP integration, additional apps, and industry-specific solutions.

 Consulting

 In addition to its software platforms, the company offers consulting services such as implementation, system integration, training, and user support.
-Its product strategy is designed to cover the full customer lifecycle, extending beyond the sales process.

-In addition to its software platforms, SuperOffice offers consulting services designed to support long-term CRM adoption and value realization.
-These include Fast-Track CRM, a structured implementation package with pre-configured workflows for sales, marketing, and service processes, and the CRM Success Program, which provides continuous advisory support, user training, data quality monitoring, and system optimization after go-live.
-The company also provides tailored consulting for integration, custom workflows, reporting, and training across sales, marketing, and service processes.

 Artificial intelligence

-In January 2025, SuperOffice launched SuperOffice Copilot, an artificial intelligence assistant integrated into the SuperOffice CRM platform.
-Copilot is designed to automate repetitive tasks, provide real-time insights, and generate contextual recommendations for users.
-Its functions include drafting emails, creating follow-up tasks, summarizing customer interactions, and identifying sales opportunities.
-The tool is intended to support sales, marketing, and service teams in managing customer relationships more efficiently.
+In January 2025, SuperOffice launched SuperOffice Copilot, an artificial intelligence assistant integrated into its customer relationship management (CRM) platform.
+The tool includes features such as drafting emails, creating follow-up tasks, and summarizing customer interactions.

-The system is developed and maintained in-house, with an emphasis on compliance with the General Data Protection Regulation (GDPR) and the needs of European businesses.
+The system is developed and maintained in-house, with an emphasis on compliance with the General Data Protection Regulation (GDPR).

-SuperOffice has stated that artificial intelligence is a central part of its product roadmap, with Copilot positioned as the first step.
-According to company announcements, future plans include expanding AI functionality within the CRM platform to support tasks such as automating routine processes, and aligning these developments with the company’s “Relationship Loop™” framework.